Shizen/shizen.github.io/_posts/2018-10-16-GitHub-Pages.md

 For their part, Jekyll offers the following work around, using Liquid.  `[Back to Head]({{ site.baseurl }}{% link README.md %})` which produces the link [Back to Head]({{ site.baseurl }}{% link README.md %}).

-Also,in theory the shorthand `{% link README.md %}` should work as well.
-E.g. `[README]({% link README.md %})` [README]({% link README.md %}).
+Also,in theory the shorthand `\{% link README.md %}` should work as well.
+E.g. `[README](\{% link README.md %})` [README]({% link README.md %}).

 ### Excerpts

 In addition to its page_url processing, liquid & jekyll provide "tag filters".
 I suspect the excerpt above was one example.
 Unfortunately, the default template does not deal with excerpts at all, and thus you end up with an H1 quoted in your documents, because it takes the markdown literally.
-Some clever
+Some clever css could potentially clean this up (by overriding display traits)

+### Escaping

+As server side expansions, Liquid instructions (they don't seem to have any particularly terminology to talk about their "scripting language") are expanded effectively out of context (before, I think, but not tested) from the markdown itself.
+This means that even script in back ticks `` ` `` will be resolved and their resolved values rendered to the page.

 ## Overriding and Semantic Directory Structure in Jekyll